A Visitors Guide to The Palatine Hill

 No one is exactly sure of the exact function for this building.
 It’s been widely debated, with some thinking that it resembled the hippodrome, and others believing that it could have been the private garden of the emperor.
 Despite its purpose, historians know that the structure was definitely part of the imperial palace.

-Insider Tips For Palatine Hill:
+Tips for Visiting The Palatine Hill:

 - Make sure to carefully plan your sightseeing day.
 If you happen to be seeing the Roman Form and the Colosseum on the same day, consider doing the Palatine Hill during the hottest time of day.
 Because of its location, it’s much cooler.
 If you can, pack a picnic lunch that you can eat under the shady trees atop the Palatine Hill.
 There are also water fountains available so make sure to bring a reusable water bottle to fill up.

 - Do a little background research before you go.
-Whether you are visiting with a tour guide or not, it’s a good idea to learn a little bit about Palatine Hill before you go.
+Whether you are visiting with a tour guide or not, it’s a good idea to learn a little bit about The Palatine Hill before you go.
 Some background knowledge can help you understand what you’re seeing once you arrive and deepen your appreciation for the site.